nus-cs2103-AY2425S1/ip/docs/README.md

 // Describe the action and its outcome.

-// Give examples of usage
+// Give examples of usage.

 Example: `keyword (optional arguments)`